pdinklag/word-packing/README.md

 We have an array *A* of integers of width *w* packed into an array *A'* of packs.
 When accessing the *i*-th integer, it there are two cases to consider: (1) it is completely contained in the *a*-th pack, or (2) its low bits are contained in the *a*-th pack and its high bits are contained in the *b*-th pack.
 We compute the number of bits *wa* and *wb* contained in *a* or *b*, respectively (*wa + wb = w* holds), as well as the number *da* of low bits from *a* that we can ignore.
 Using binary arithmetics, we can use this to read or write the desired integer.

 The implementation of this procedure is straightforward.
 There are two pairs of get and set function implementations: `get_rt / set_rt` are for the case where the width per integer is known only at runtime, whereas `get_ct / set_ct` received the width as a compile-time parameter.
 In the latter, we further optimize the code for the aligned case, that is, if the integer width divides the width of a pack.

+### Bit Access

+In the special case that *w = 1*, we are guaranteed that *a = b* and *wa = wb = 1*, which heavily simplifies the implementation, resulting in increased access performance.
+The `get_ct / set_ct` functions provide specializations for this case that are selected at compile time with no runtime overhead.

+Note that the runtime implementations `get_rt / set_rt` do *not* feature this specialization, because this would induce an additional branch (to test whether *w == 1*) to *every* access and may slow down access times by a factor.